MuktadirM/ddd_flutter_example/README.md

 ###### why its useful
 For example you are building a house but you don't have a blueprint you just start build the house suddenly you relised that it's not the things you want to develop.
 So what you have to do break the building an build it from scratch again.
 But what if you have a nice stucture you do something wrong you can break the wrong thing and build it from there again.
 Same goes in programming crate a blueprint and make seperation of code.
 It can be useable in any object oriented programming which i have shown in my repo (DDD example Kotlin and Java) Check that out

-### lets say i have four folder or package in lib at the top
+### let's say i have four folder or package in lib at the top
 * application (this foler cantains the appliaction logic which is handling different event from my presentation(UI) package or folder)
 * domain (its contains the business logic then the sub-folder cantains the feature specefic logic which make a clear goal what i am building )
 * infrastructure (its a similar of repository implementation the data source it can be replace by any data source there will be no effect of changing this app will be work fine)